 providing labor market information customized to individual participant needs;

-enrollment in the Wagner-Peyser Employment Service; and
+enrolling individuals in employment services funded by the Wagner-Peyser Act; and

 assessing eligibility to continue receiving unemployment benefits.

 In recent years, Congress has expressed increased interest in the RESEA program due to its effectiveness in improving employment outcomes and reducing claims durations.
 Amendments to the SSA in the 2018 Consolidated Budget Act authorized the RESEA program as a permanent, formula-funded program and provided funding increases for states.
 That growth is expected to continue in the coming years.